New Day Vision – Full Presentation

 NEAR – Churches around the nation need revitalized to present Christ and to start new churches in key areas to reach future generations.
 We are committed to investing in our nation as we plant churches nearby.

-FAR – Inspiring church planting results in new missions makes us eager to finalize the fundraiser to initiate new works among other people groups in additional nations as planned.
+FAR – Inspiring church planting results in new missions makes us eager to finalize the giving campaign to initiate new works among other people groups in additional nations as planned.
 The long-range goal is still to plant 60,000 churches and many of these will be through disciple making movements in other countries far from Tennessee.

 One powerful reminder from the pandemic is how God often uses periods of crisis to expand his kingdom.
 We expected that our global church planting would slow down, but many areas saw greater increase in the pace of churches planted.
 This has reinforced our commitment to pursue the Disciple Making Movement strategy and clarified the urgency with which we want to invest in more growth.